Sélecteur de langues

 2.1.1 A stronger, independent supervisor to ensure that banks apply the rules

-The ECB will ensure a truly European supervision mechanism that is not prone to the protection of national interests, will weaken the link between banks and national finances and will take into account risks to financial stability.
-The ECB will take over its new role as single supervisor in November 2014.
-It will ensure that the single rulebook is applied consistently and coherently in the euro area.
-In the meantime, the ECB is carrying out a comprehensive assessment of significant banks and the balance sheets of those banks.
-Danièle Nouy was appointed as the first Chair of the Single Supervisory Mechanism board (MEMO/13/1155).
+The ECB ensures a truly independent supervision mechanism that is not prone to the protection of national interests.
+The SSM will ensure high quality supervision aimed at ensuring the soundness of the European banking system.
+The ECB took over its new role as single supervisor in November 2014.
+It also ensures that the single rulebook is applied consistently and coherently in the euro area.
+The ECB carried out a comprehensive assessment of significant banks and their balance sheets and published its final results in October 20141.
+Danièle Nouy was appointed as the first Chair of the Single Supervisory Mechanism board in December 2013 (see MEMO/13/1155).

 2.1.2 Stronger prudential requirements for more resilient banks